-On a somber note, this ended up being Blue Sky's final release before Disney shut it in April 2021.
-This films directors, Nick Bruno and Troy Quane, would later go on to direct NIMONA for Annapurna Pictures and Netflix, salvaging the film from Blue Sky, where it was 75% complete when the studio was shuttered.
+On a somber note, this ended up being Blue Sky's final completed film before Disney shuttered the studio in April 2021.
+This film’s directors, Nick Bruno and Troy Quane, would later go on to direct Nimona for Annapurna Pictures and Netflix, salvaging the film from Blue Sky, where it was 75% complete when the studio was shuttered.

 This film provides examples of:

 - Abhorrent Admirer: Lovey, Walter's pet pigeon, takes an instant liking to Lance's pigeon form (to his displeasure).